sverrirab/icenews/README.md

 Visit [API Documentation](https://api.helst.is/docs) to read the documentation and try out the API.

-# Note on licensing
+# License

-This project is released under the [Apache License](./LICENSE) because that is compatible with all the other licenses for libraries it depends on.
-They are as time of writing: Public Domain, MIT, BSD, BSD-3 and GPLv3.
+This project is released under the [Apache](./LICENSE) open source license.